 - A. Interruption of Existing Service: Do not interrupt PA system service to facilities occupied by Owner or others unless permitted under the following conditions: - 1.
-Notify the OT Engineer no fewer than two weeks in advance of proposed interruption of PA system service. - 2.
+Notify the OT Engineer and Fire Marshal no fewer than two weeks 72 hours in advance of proposed interruption of PA system service. - 2.
 Do not proceed with interruption of PA system service without written permission. - B. Emergency Evacuation Paging must remain operational at all times.

-If service disruption is required notify the Fire Marshall and the OT Engineer.
+If service disruption is required notify the Fire Marshal and the OT Engineer.
 Approval must be in writing.